-Kevin Harvick used a push from Ford teammate Joey Logano down the stretch to win last year’s All-Star Race, a race that featured a new aerodynamic package that utilized restrictor plates for the first time on a 1.5-mile track.
+Kevin Harvick used a push from Ford teammate Joey Logano down the stretch to win the 2018 All-Star Race, a race that featured a new aerodynamic package that utilized restrictor plates for the first time on a 1.5-mile track.
 In addition, a larger spoiler designed to keep the cars packed together and create passing through the night was used and resulted in 38 lead changes.
-Harvick was the dominant driver on the night as he won Stage 1 and Stage 3 before leading all 10 laps of the final segment.
+Harvick was the dominant driver as he won Stage 1 and Stage 3 before leading all 10 laps of the final segment.
 Daniel Suarez finished second with Logano third.

 1986 – Bill Elliott